10 Things To Do In Cornwall

 Bodmin Jail

-The brand new Bodmin Jail visitor attraction, the biggest investment in 2020 in Cornwall’s tourism, opening in October 2020!
+The brand new Bodmin Jail visitor attraction, the biggest investment in 2020 in Cornwall’s tourism, opened in October 2020!

 • A choice of guided tours like; the Bodmin Town and Jail Heritage Ghost Walk, or the Scary Cinema and Paranormal Tour.

-• Pre-book tickets online, adults are £15 and children £12.50.
+• You can pre-book tickets online.
 There are many concessions and family booking/group options worth checking out.

 The Lost Gardens of Heligan

-Explore the magic and wonders of Heligan – 200 acres of gardens and wildlife that was hidden under the brambles since the outbreak of WW1.
+Explore the magic and wonders of Heligan – 200 acres of gardens and wildlife hidden under the brambles since the outbreak of WWI.

 The mysterious estate is now the largest garden restoration project in Europe since it reopened in 1990.